jakesgordon/unified-assets/README.md

 Unified Assets (v0.0.1)
 =======================

-The unified-assets gem is a small utility for unifying (and minifying) static javascript and css asset files, either at build time or at run-time.
+A small utility for unifying (and minifying) static javascript and css asset files, either at build time or at run-time.

 You declare a list of source files, and the gem will unify and minify them.